upgradeQ/osuplaylist/README.md

 # osu-playlist
-Extract all osu songs, collection,run a regex search in .osu tag line , apply daterange .Export audio to directory/to ingame collection or create m3u8 playlist.
+Extract all osu songs, collection,run a regex search in .osu tag line , apply daterange .

+Export audio to directory/to ingame collection or create m3u8 playlist.

+Import your songs in .mp3 format to osu
 # Russian 🇷🇺 [README](ReadmeRU.md)
 # Usage
 Put this file in your osu!/Songs folder